-To celebrate this season of a new beginning in a new congregation, I’ve decided to start a column about church issues that, for many, constitute a mystery.
+To that end, I’ve decided to start a column about issues of the faith and the church that, for many, constitute a mystery.
 I do not profess to be able to solve any mysteries; I do hope to shed more light on elements that make the topic puzzling.
 I’m naming this new column: Mystery Steward.

 I invite your questions about God, the church, organized religion, Lutheranism, the ELCA, contemporary use of scripture, the Interfaith and Inter-religious movements…you get the idea.
 God / Mystery stuff.
+Please submit your questions using the form below.
+You’ll get an email when I’ve posted the answer on this blog.
 Thank you for reading.
 I look forward to your questions!

 June 1, 2017

 I have accumulated old bibles and relic-like items from family and friends.
 I feel strange just tossing out these sacred pieces…and donating some of them feels disrespectful to my loved ones.
 Is there a right way to say goodbye to these once-loved items?

 Don’t Wanna Be a Hoarder